-The Corporation's mid-term target of a 30% reduction in bitumen GHG emissions and long-term goal of reaching netzero emissions (which is inherently uncertain due to the potentially long timeframe and certain factors outside of the Corporation's control, including the application of future technologies) is subject to numerous risks and uncertainties.
-The Corporation's actions taken in implementing such a target may expose the Corporation to certain additional and/or heightened financial and operational risks.
+The Corporation's mid-term target of reducing its absolute GHG emissions (Scope 1 and Scope 2) by 0.6 megatonnes by year-end 2030 and long-term goal of reaching net-zero emissions (Scope 1 and Scope 2) (which is inherently uncertain due to the potentially long timeframe and certain factors outside of the Corporation's control, including the application of future technologies) is subject to numerous risks and uncertainties.
+The Corporation's actions taken in implementing such targets may expose the Corporation to certain additional and/or heightened financial and operational risks.

 All of the Corporation's climate related goals, including those related to GHG emissions, and others associated with diversity, relationships with stakeholders, including Indigenous stakeholders and environmental performance depend significantly on the Corporation's ability to execute its current business strategy, which can be impacted by the numerous risks and uncertainties associated with the Corporation's business and other industry factors.
 There is a risk that some or all of the expected benefits and opportunities of achieving some or all of the Corporation's climate-related goals may fail to materialize, may cost more to achieve or may not occur within anticipated or stated timeframes.
-In addition, there are risks that the actions taken by the Corporation's business, including adverse impacts on operations or increased costs and capital expenditures which may in turn negatively impact our future operating and financial results.
+In addition, there are risks that the actions taken by the Corporation in implementing these goals, and in making efforts to achieve such goals, may have a negative impact on the Corporation's business, including adverse impacts on operations or increased costs and capital expenditures which may in turn negatively impact our future operating and financial results.